 One example of software aimed at improving accounting processes is Botkeeper.
 Botkeeper has disrupted bookkeeping by automating data entry and accounting through the use of robotic process automation.
 Businesses appreciate the improved financial accuracy, real-time 24/7 accounting, enhanced visual reporting and analytics, and reduced costs associated with doing bookkeeping.
 Botkeeper also provides a skilled accountant to review financials, and to provide hands-on support and quality assurance to ensure accuracy and efficiency.

-And if you’ve spent much time perusing the contents of this blog, you know that Shoobx was created to empower entrepreneurs to understand more about their businesses and modernize the relationship between that entrepreneur and his or her lawyer.
+And if you’ve spent much time perusing the contents of this blog, you know that the Fidelity platform empowers entrepreneurs to understand more about their businesses and modernize the relationship between that entrepreneur and his or her lawyer.
 Entrepreneurs are busy building their companies, and they want to avoid unnecessary fees for legal services.
 Attorneys want to provide value to their clients by focusing on strategic guidance over standard documents.
-The Shoobx platform lets entrepreneurs leverage technology to more efficiently consume legal services, and it helps the attorney be the entrepreneur’s strategic counsel and go-to resource for complicated matters.
+The Fidelity platform lets entrepreneurs leverage technology to more efficiently consume legal services, and it helps the attorney be the entrepreneur’s strategic counsel and go-to resource for complicated matters.
 Effectively, it’s the answer to the questions I got from entrepreneurs who wondered how my colleagues and I would use technology to support our relationship with that entrepreneur’s company.